JasmiinaT/JasmiinaT/README.md

 Autumn greetings! 👋🍄🍂

-I am a Pediatric Nurse, currently studying to become an ICT Engineer at LAB University of Applied Sciences.
+I am a Pediatric Nurse studying to become an ICT Engineer at LAB University of Applied Sciences.
 I am currently working on a course on the basics of IoT and embedded systems.
 I am especially interested in learning about coding.

 In my free time, you'll often find me riding bikes with friends 🚴‍♀️🚵‍♀️!